Adam4lexander/Spoke/Docs/Core/01_QuickStart.md

 The example introduces a lot of new concepts, and not all of it may make sense yet.
 The goal is to show a complex use case that Spoke is well‑suited for.

 Once you're familiar with Spoke, you can write code like this very quickly.
 It may be short, but it's handling a ton of edge cases automatically, like wizards entering/leaving range while mid-cast, or wizards dynamically changing factions.
+And no matter how the cast ends — completed, interrupted, frozen, out of range, faction change — the reticule is destroyed by the same cleanup path.
+It can never be left hanging in the scene.

 The patterns above give immediate value and serve as an onboarding ramp for diving deeper.